Latest Revision- May 1, 2025

 a biscuit"...

-In contrast to the circle formation that is shown in this video, the "I Have A Boyfriend" rhymes that are found below were probably chanted while performing two partner hand clap rhymes.
+Also, in contrast to the circle formation that is shown in this video, most of the rhymes that are found below were probably chanted while performing two partner hand clap routines.

 GENERAL DESCRIPTION OF "A BISCUIT" (REFRAIN) PLAYGROUND RHYMES

 "A biscuit" rhymes is my term for playground rhymes that include as a refrain the words "a biscuit" or a folk processed form of those words.
-Example:
+Here's one example:

 DOWN DOWN BABY